 Whatever you decide, make sure you act immediately as wood rot tends to spread quickly and become a real problem if not treated.

-8. Cost Of Repairing Wood Rot
+Cost Of Deck Wood Rot Repair

 If the rot has spread, however, you’ll need to remove all traces of it and rebuild the damaged area, which may require professional assistance.